oneapi-src/oneDPL/documentation/library_guide/overview.rst

   To overcome these issues, include oneDPL header files before the standard C++ header files, or disable parallel algorithms support in the standard library.
   For more information, please see `Intel® oneAPI Threading Building Blocks (oneTBB) Release Notes`_.
+* When using oneDPL with serial or OpenMP backend and libstdc++ version 9, and C++17 or C++20, a compilation error occurs if oneTBB is not present in the environment.
+It happens because libstdc++ version 9 does not check oneTBB availability.
+To get rid of the error, disable support for Parallel STL algorithms by setting the macro ``PSTL_USE_PARALLEL_POLICIES`` to zero before including the first standard header file in each translation unit, or include oneDPL headers before the rest of the headers.
 * The ``using namespace oneapi;`` directive in a oneDPL program code may result in compilation errors with some compilers including GCC 7 and earlier.
 Instead of this directive, explicitly use ``oneapi::dpl`` namespace, or create a namespace alias.